sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 #### Response from POST or DELETE request

-For now, there isn't a specific way in which our API would unify the responses from social media within the returned response.
+POST and DELETE requests can be processed for only one social media platform at a time, so there is no nedd for comiping tg+he responses from different APIs.
 The main structure of a response for POST or DELETE request depends on success of the social media API call.

 If error is present, the following structure is to be expected.